 1975-1980: Renaming to SAETA; Transition to All-Jet Fleet

 In May 1980 SAETA acquired a single second hand Boeing 707-320B long range quadjet and a trio of mid-range Boeing 727-200 Advanced trijets.
-The company transferred its remaining Douglas DC-6 and Vickers Viscount prop aircraft - as well as most of the airline’s domestic route network - over to a new, public-private domestic carrier, Aeroservicios Ecuatorianos (usually referred to as Aero Ecuatorianos or simply Ecuatorianos for short), thereby transforming SAETA into an all-jet airline.
-With the exception of the single domestic route between Guayaquil-GYE and Quito-UIO, SAETA became an all international airline.
+The company transferred its remaining Douglas DC-6 and Vickers Viscount prop aircraft - as well as most of the airline’s domestic route network - over to a new public-private domestic carrier, Aeroservicios Ecuatorianos (usually referred to as Aero Ecuatorianos or simply Ecuatorianos for short), thereby transforming SAETA into an all-jet airline.
+With the exception of the single domestic route between Guayaquil-GYE «» Quito-UIO, SAETA became an all international airline.

-In a bid to further remove the company from its former military heritage, all of these newer aircraft were repainted using a blue and white livery scheme.
+In a bid to further remove the company from its former military heritage, all newer aircraft were repainted using a new blue and white livery scheme.
 SAETA also replaced its former tail logo depicting a militaristic-styled condor - the Ecuadorian national bird - with a new, more stylized silhouette of a condor in flight.

 1993: 707 Hull Loss Incident

 Fortunately there were only a few minor injuries to the flight’s passengers and crew, but the gear and underbelly of the plane were damaged beyond repair and could not be restored to service - or quickly removed from the airport’s only runway, for that matter.
-The airport remained closed for several days while authorities literally dragged the remains of the 707 off to one side, detached and set aside one of the wings, and then quickly repaired the runway so the airfield could reopen.
+The airport remained closed for several days while authorities literally dragged the remains of the 707 off to one side, detached and set aside one of its wings, and then quickly repaired the runway so the airfield could reopen.

-The airline was able to reassign one of its Boeing 727-200 Advanced trijets to replace the now-defunct 707 along the UIO-JFK route, which was barely within range of the 727s.
-A few weeks later, the company came up with a workaround to reopen its GYE-JFK route: By flying 727s with several seats in the center of the plane left empty and blocked off, thereby allowing the aircraft to sufficiently extend its range to reach JFK safely.
+A few weeks later, the company came up with a workaround to reopen the Guayaquil-GYE «» New York-JFK route by leaving several seats in the center of the plane empty and blocked off, which would allow the aircraft to sufficiently extend its fuel range enough to reach New York-JFK safely.

 1994: Boeing 720B to the Rescue; 737s Arrive

-In order to replace the company’s now-wrecked 707, SAETA combed through the second hand aircraft market for weeks before locating a Boeing 720B quadjet that could replace the 707.
 Sitting in storage at a boneyard in Spain, the 720B - a Boeing 707 derivative designed to make shorter flights from shorter runways - happened to be the final 720B aircraft ever built and was still in very serviceable condition.
-The boneyard was about to scrap the 720B when SAETA discovered it and offered to but at a discount.
+The boneyard was about to scrap the 720B when SAETA discovered it and offered to buy it out at a discount.

 1998-1999 Ecuador Economic Crisis